 “The Greeks in their ornament were close observers of nature, and although they did not copy, or attempt to imitate (it), they worked on the same principles.
 The three great laws which we find everywhere in nature—radiation from the parent stem, proportionate distribution of the areas, and the tangential curvature of the lines—are always obeyed, and it is the unerring perfection with which they are, in the most humble works as in the highest, which excites our astonishment.” – from The Grammar of Ornament by Owen Jones

-Just like a piece of statement jewelry, a simple silk scarf can elevate any outfit – from a basic tee and jeans to a LBD.
+Just like a piece of statement jewelry, a patterned silk scarf can elevate any outfit – from a basic tee and jeans, to a LBD.
 But what’s more fun is when it captures a piece of history, like this one here.
-I personally love this scarf’s simplistic and slightly muted floral design, which is the same one featured in John Henry Dearle’s 1896 wallpaper design “Compton”, which was custom created for the Compton Hall in Wolverhampton, England.
-Dearle worked as the chief designer of the interior design firm Morris & Co in the late 1800’s, where he continued the revolutionary work of William Morris, a designer known for first applying Arts and Crafts principles to wallpaper production.
-Morris’s signature style is to use soft-toned natural dyes and hand block-printing processes to create wallpapers depicting flowers of the English countryside, just like the ones featured on this scarf!
+I personally love this scarf’s simplistic and slightly muted floral design, which is the same one featured in John Henry Dearle’s Compton wallpaper.

+Dearle had worked as the chief designer of the interior design firm Morris & Co in the late 1800’s, where he continued the work of William Morris, a designer known for first applying Arts and Crafts principles to wallpaper production.
+Morris’s signature style was to use soft-toned natural dyes and hand block-printing processes to create wallpapers depicting flowers of the English countryside, just like the ones featured on this scarf!

 Are you a fan of art-inspired fashion?